 Lastly, we summed harvest yields and harvest values across species within-years to create monthly indices of portfolio harvests and value.
 We used these indices to calculate annual harvest yield and value stability, as well as total annual harvest yields and value.
 We extended the SEMs from the previous analysis to evaluate the indirect linkages between species asynchrony (partitioned as species compensation and statistical averaging effects) and harvest portfolio yield, stability, and economic value.
-We identified that commercial fishing effort declined over the study period, and so we related an index of overall fishing effort to the components of harvest asynchrony in SEMs.
+We identified that commercial fishing effort declined over the study period, and so we related an index of overall fishing effort to harvest asynchrony in SEMs.

 Fish community dynamics and commercial fishing in the Bay

-In the northern mainstem of the Chesapeake Bay (blue region in Fig. 2), fisheries management falls under the jurisdiction of the US state of Maryland (MD; via the Maryland Department of Natural Resources [MD-DNR]), and long-term average salinities within this region vary from fresh to mesohaline (0–15 PSU) with proximity to freshwater inputs to the north and west (Harding et al., 2019).
+In the northern mainstem of the Chesapeake Bay (blue region in Fig. 2), fisheries management falls under the jurisdiction of the US state of Maryland (MD; via the Maryland Department of Natural Resources [MD-DNR]), and long-term average salinities within this region vary from fresh to mesohaline with proximity to freshwater inputs to the north and west (Harding et al., 2019).
 Demersal fish biomass in MD waters is dominated by anadromous white perch (Morone americana) and striped bass (Morone saxatilis), especially in spring prior to moving into Bay tributaries to spawn and in autumn when these fishes aggregate in deeper waters (Buchheister et al., 2013).
-In the mainstem alone, striped bass harvests in 2002–2018 were valued at $3.1 million USD per year, making them the most valuable finfish harvested in this region, and white perch $276,000 USD per year, the third most valuable species (this study; data from MD-DNR).
+In the mainstem alone, commercial striped bass harvests in 2002–2018 were valued at $3.1 million USD per year (annual average), making them the most valuable finfish harvested in this region, and white perch $276,000 USD per year, the third most valuable species (this study; data from MD-DNR).
 In the MD waters of Chesapeake Bay, commercial striped bass harvests are prohibited during the spring spawning season (March–May).

-In the southern mainstem of the Bay (orange region in Fig. 2), fisheries management falls to the commonwealth of Virginia (VA; via the Virginia Marine Resources Commission [VMRC]).
+In the southern mainstem of the Bay (orange region in Fig. 2), fisheries management falls to the Commonwealth of Virginia (VA; via the Virginia Marine Resources Commission [VMRC]).
 Salinities in this region increase to euhaline at the interface of the Bay and Atlantic Ocean, and demersal fish biomass is frequently dominated by species that seasonally migrate onto the adjacent continental shelf to spawn (Buchheister et al., 2013).
 These species include the major fishery targets Atlantic croaker (Micropogonis undulatus) and spot (Leiostomus xanthurus), whose biomasses tend to peak in the spring and summer following the migration and recruitment of adults and young-of-the-year fish into the Bay from the continental shelf, as well as the ontogenic movement of juveniles from shallow Bay nurseries to the Bay mainstem (Buchheister et al., 2013).
-In the VA mainstem, the three most valuable commercial finfish fisheries include Atlantic croaker (average harvest value in 2002–2018 was $2.3 million USD/year), striped bass ($1.65 million USD/year), and spot ($1.27 million USD/year) (this study; data from VMRC).
+In the VA mainstem, the three most valuable commercial finfish fisheries include Atlantic croaker (average harvest value in 2002–2018 was $2.2 million USD/year), striped bass ($1.55 million USD/year), and spot ($1.24 million USD/year) (this study; data from VMRC).
 Regulations in the Bay prevent commercial harvest of Atlantic croaker prior to January 15 of each calendar year, striped bass prior to January 16, and spot prior to April 15 or after December 8.
 Given the unique regulatory, environmental, and ecological characteristics of the northern (MD) and southern (VA) regions of the Bay, we considered the ecosystems and fisheries in these regions to be distinct and analyzed them separately.

 Bottom-trawl survey and commercial harvest data